TY-Jeong/VacHopPy/README.md

 ```

 ### Get hopping paths of vacancy
 When the `Analyzer.search_path_vac()` method is executed, VacHopPy will search for hopping paths at each step based on distance data provided.
+By executing the below commands, the user can see informatoin on the hopping sequence and a bar graph for the path counts.
+With `sort=True`, the paths in the bar graph are sorted in ascending order of hopping barriers (E<SUB>a</SUB>).

 ```ruby
 anal_hfo2.search_path_vac()
 anal_hfo2.print_summary(sort=True)
 ```

-This command will display the hopping sequence and the bar graph for path distribution.
-With `sort=True`, the paths are sorted according to the hopping barriers (E<SUB>a</SUB>).
 ```
 # Example results
 unknown steps are detected.: [116, 118, 125, 127, 186, 246, 247]